ad2476/cuddly-broccoli/README.md

 # Cuddly Broccoli 🥦

 OpenGL things in Rust.
 Aims to provide safe abstractions on top of OpenGL functions, data structures and types.
 The goal is to be a starting point for more advanced graphics tasks.

-## Documentation

-Run `cargo doc` from the project root to generate documentation.

 ## Features